Avaiga/taipy/gui/doc/status.md

 ## Usage

 _value_ can be a list of tuples:

    - first element: status
    - second element: message
-or a list of dictionaries that contains the keys:
+or a list of dictionaries that contain the keys:

        - status
        - message

 ### Show the current status